September 07, 2016 · Written by Foodtolive Team

 - Vitamin B12.

-This vitamin is always a concern for vegans as it’s impossible to get enough of it from a plan-based diet.
+This vitamin is always a concern for vegans as it’s impossible to get enough of it from a plant-based diet.
 Therefore, a pregnant woman needs to consume specialized B12 enriched foods as well as take additional supplements.
 There are vegan prenatal multivitamins that you will need to consider.
 Ask your doctor for advice on which type would be best suited for your needs considering your specific diet.

 A healthy vegan food list should always include several sources of zinc, such as yeast, nuts, lentils, seeds, and cereals.
 Pregnant women should be careful about yeast and consult a doctor before eating such foods.